How to Spot Payday Loan Debt Collection Scams

 Contact the Authorities

-There are a few different agencies that can help you.
+After your accounts have been closed and your credit frozen, there are a few different agencies that may be able to help you get some of your money back.
 Here are your best starting points:

-The Consumer Financial Protection Bureau (CFPB) knows that payday loan scams are a major problem.
+• The Consumer Financial Protection Bureau (CFPB): This consumer agency knows that payday loan scams are a major problem.
 Its website contains resources for those who are either involved in a scam or who know someone who is.
+You can file a complaint to the CFPB by clicking here.

-If you’ve been scammed, contact your state attorney general to learn the state laws and what you can do to protect yourself.
+• Your state’s attorney general: If you’ve been scammed, contact your state attorney general to learn the state laws and what you can do to protect yourself.
 You can either use the toll-free hotline or file a consumer complaint online.

-By the time you’ve been victimized, it might be too late for local law enforcement to get involved.
+• Local law enforcement: By the time you’ve been victimized, it might be too late for local law enforcement to get involved.
 But by informing them of the scam and providing a detailed account of what happened, they may be able to help the next potential victim.

 The Bottom Line